-- 12.1 An NNI Policy Review Committee consisting of representatives appointed by the Government of Nunavut and Nunavut Tunngavik Incorporated shall be established to review the implementation of the NNI Policy on a periodic basis.
-The committee shall be co-chaired by a representative appointed by the Government of Nunavut and a representative appointed by Nunavut Tunngavik Incorporated and the number and representation of committee members shall be determined through consensus by the co-chairs. - 12.2 The NNI Policy Review Committee shall meet on a quarterly basis or as often as deemed necessary by the committee co-chairs. - 12.3 The Terms of Reference of the NNI Policy Review Committee are attached as Appendix B. - 12.4 As part of its mandate, the NNI Policy Review Committee shall develop and apply specific mechanisms for assessing progress towards objectives and making recommendations for adjustments to the NNI Policy. - 12.5 As part of its mandate, the NNI Policy Review Committee shall examine monitoring and enforcement concerns arising out of the implementation of the NNI Policy. - 12.6 The NNI Policy Review Committee shall conduct a comprehensive review of the NNI Policy every five (5) years or as directed by Cabinet after consultation with Nunavut Tunngavik Incorporated. - 12.7 The NNI Policy Review Committee shall submit all of its work to the Government of Nunavut and Nunavut Tunngavik Incorporated. - 12.8 In carrying out its work, the NNI Policy Review Committee shall make efforts to collect public input and to consult with interested parties.
-Without limiting the ability of the NNI Policy Review Committee to make other parts of its work available to the public, these periodic or multi-year reviews shall in all cases be made available to the public.
+- 12.1 The Nunavummi Nangminiqaqtunik Ikajuuti Review Committee is composed of - (a) a representative of Nunavut Tunngavik Incorporated appointed by Nunavut Tunngavik Incorporated; - (b) a representative of the Government of Nunavut appointed by the Minister; - (c) other representatives of Nunavut Tunngavik Incorporated and the Government of Nunavut as determined by the representatives appointed under paragraph (a) and (b). - 12.2 The representatives appointed under paragraph 12.1(a) and (b) shall co-chair the Nunavummi Nangminiqaqtunik Ikajuuti Review Committee. - 12.3 The NNI Review Committee shall meet on a quarterly basis or as often as deemed necessary by the committee co-chairs. - 12.4 The Terms of Reference of the NNI Review Committee are attached as Appendix B. - 12.5 As part of its mandate, the NNI Review Committee shall develop and apply specific mechanisms for assessing progress towards objectives and making recommendations for adjustments to the NNI.

+12.6 As part of its mandate, the NNI Review Committee shall examine monitoring and enforcement concerns arising out of the implementation of the NNI.

+- 12.7 The NNI Review Committee shall conduct a comprehensive review of the NNI every five (5) years or as directed by the Executive Council after consultation with Nunavut Tunngavik Incorporated. - 12.8 The NNI Review Committee shall submit all of its work to the Government of Nunavut and Nunavut Tunngavik Incorporated. - 12.9 In carrying out its work, the NNI Review Committee shall make efforts to collect public input and to consult with interested parties.
+Without limiting the ability of the NNI Review Committee to make other parts of its work available to the public, these periodic or multi-year reviews shall in all cases be made available to the public.